If you have a soft spot for Paints, you are in the right place.

 Horses are our passion.

-I’m not the average horse person, I wasn’t born into horses, I won my first horse in a horse raffle at a rodeo when I was 12 years old!
+I’m not the average horse person, I wasn’t born into horses.
+I won my first horse in a horse raffle at a rodeo when I was 12 years old!
 I grew up in a non-horse family, and the only way I was going to get my first horse, was to win a horse in a raffle!
 And that’s exactly what happened.
-There’s no way to explain the emotions in this sentence, as I was horse crazy from the time I could speak, all I wanted was a horse, so from the time my mom bought me that raffle ticket, my focus was on winning that horse!
-I couldn’t care less about the rodeo that day, all I cared about was the raffle, and the draw… My mom, and my sister went to the rodeo just to hear the draw, well, the rodeo too of course, but the draw was really my only focus!
-Even though my mom warned me from the day she bought the ticket, “just because you buy a ticket, doesn’t mean you’re going to win Lanna” She was so worried!
+There’s no way to explain the emotions in this sentence, as I was horse crazy from the time I could speak, all I wanted was a horse, so from the time I got that raffle ticket, my focus was on winning that horse!
+A true testament to putting out your intention, that I would come to live by later in life!

-But my mom encouraged me to go out and have a “look” at her.
-And so it began again.
-We went and picked up Kings Poco Babe, a registered Quarter Horse bay filly 1985 model, she just passed away here on Nilson Farms in October, 2017 at 32 years old.
-We have 3 of her daughters, and they are amazing mares.
-“Babe” was also an amazing mare who was a been there, done that kind of horse, who never stepped a lame step throughout her life!
-She went everywhere with me, including, she came to college with me!
+After tragically losing my paint filly to a drunk driver 2 years later, we went and picked up Kings Poco Babe, a registered Quarter Horse bay filly 1985 model.
+Babe just passed away here on Nilson Farms in October, 2017 at 32 years old.
+We kept 3 of her daughters, and they were all amazing mares too.
+However, we only have one left now & she too is now a senior and retired to the pasture.
+“Babe” was an amazing mare who was a been there, done that kind of horse, who never stepped a lame step throughout her life!
+She went everywhere with me, and became my guide of what I expected out of all of my future horses.
 I cannot say enough about this mare, what an honor to own a mare of this grit.
-Words do not express the kind of amazement, the stories, there’s a “book” in itself on her alone!
+Words do not express the kind of amazement, the stories, the memories we will always have, and I will always cherish!

 I’ll leave it at that, welcome, and enjoy our website!